 Once you are VAT registered you must submit a VAT return, even if you have no VAT to pay or reclaim, for that particular period.

 The standard VAT scheme is a quarterly submission and payment, due 1 Calendar month and 7 days after the end of your quarterly accounting date.
 The majority of businesses fall into this scheme.

 Your VAT liability is the difference between the VAT on your Sales Invoices (output tax) and Purchase Invoices (input tax) dated within your quarterly accounting period.
 This is regardless of whether or not they have already been settled with payment.

 You can only join this scheme if your estimated taxable turnover is £1.35m or less.

 You make advance payments (monthly or quarterly) towards your VAT liability through the year, and at the end of the year prepare a submission and pay any balance required or apply for any refund due.
-The annual submission and payment is due 2 months after the quarterly Accounting date.
+The annual submission and payment is due 2 months after the VAT period end date.